Twin Perspectives

 When is Best to Visit Horsey Gap to See the Seals?

-The beach is ideal for a sunny morning stroll, stopping to wave to the seals or to watch the crashing sea.
-The beach is flanked by miles of bronzed sand dunes, which add a rugged and remote feel to this lovely, quiet beach.
+The beach is ideal for a sunny morning stroll, stopping to wave at the seals or to watch the crashing sea.
+The beach is flanked by miles of bronzed sand dunes, which add a rugged and remote feel to this lovely, quiet spot.

 things to do in norfolk